jessicacousins/fullstack_vite_webapp/README.md

 - **@stripe/stripe-js**: A library that loads the Stripe.js script to handle payment processing, allowing secure and seamless integration with the Stripe API.
 - **openAI ChatBot**: An AI-powered chatbot integrated into the frontend using OpenAI's GPT model.
 - **OpenAI Comment Sentiment Analysis**: This feature processes and analyzes the sentiment of blog post comments using OpenAI's GPT model.
 Each comment is evaluated and categorized as positive, neutral, or negative, with corresponding probabilities.
+- **AI-Generated Content**: Users can generate content for blog posts via prompts to OpenAI’s GPT model.
+The generated content is displayed in the blog editor and can be further customized by the user before publishing.
+- **AI Moderation**: Integrated AI-driven moderation automatically flags inappropriate comments for review.
+Flagged comments are displayed in the Admin Dashboard, with sentiment analysis and reasons for flagging (such as hate speech, profanity, etc.) easily accessible to moderators.

 ### Backend